YHS-SLC/YHS-LibGuide-Customizations/README.md

 	- Use Tailwind (David is more familiar with it)
 		- Use Pines UI: A tailwind ui library that also integrates Alpine JS for more functionality.
 		- Need to watch for incompatability between Tailwind, Alpine JS, and existing LibGuides bootstrap.
 See breaking issues in https://yorkhouse.libguides.com/dev (which is the only page that uses guide-alt.html)
+		- Can't really use tailwind for LibGuide `{{Template_Value}}` content. need to be able to assign styles through parent container.
+Can use tailwind for new stand-alone components: Nav, Footer, Sidebar elements
 - Content Ideas (Kaleb)
 	- Write a friendly intro in the custom template for
 		- A-Z databases